airbus/decomon/README.md

 without manual derivation.
 Our implementation is also automatically **differentiable**.
 So far we support interval bound propagation, forward mode perturbation, backward mode perturbation as well as hybrid approaches.

-`DecoMon` is compatible with a wider range of perturbation: boxes, $L_{\inf, 1, 2}$ norms or general convex sets described by their vertices.
+`decomon` is compatible with a wider range of perturbation: boxes, $L_{\inf, 1, 2}$ norms or general convex sets described by their vertices.

-We believe that DecoMon is a complementary tool to existing libraries for the certification of neural networks.
+We believe that decomon is a complementary tool to existing libraries for the certification of neural networks.

 Since we rely on Tensorflow and not Pytorch, we are opening up the possibility for a new community to formally assess the robustness of their networks, without worrying about the technicality of